dan-niles/nlp-parsing/README.md

 # NLP Parsers

-This repository contains a two parsers I used in CS4661: Natural Language Processing.
+This repository contains a two parsers I used for assignments in CS4661: Natural Language Processing.
 They are:

 1. CFG Parser
 2. Earley Parser